GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Experiments and Results

 \subsection{Experiment Setting}

 In our experiments, the curvature parameter, c, of the hyperbolic space was set to 1.
 We configured the model with the following default hyperparameters: a batch size of 128, a learning rate of 0.001, and a training duration of 50 epochs.
 Weights $\alpha_u, \alpha_p, \alpha_c $ and $ \alpha_r$ were set to 0.5, 0.3, 0.1 and 0.1 respectively.
 The entire geographical area was partitioned into 40 regions.
-The embedding dimension, n, was set to 64, with the geographical and temporal encoding dimensions set to 16 and 24, respectively.
-For the pre-training phase, we used 5 negative samples per positive instance.
-The multi-head attention mechanism was configured with 4 heads, and the Mamba architecture consisted of 2 layers.
+The embedding dimension, d, was set to 64, with the geographical and temporal encoding dimensions set to 16 and 24, respectively.
+For the auxiliary relational alignment loss, we used 5 negative samples per positive instance.
+The Mamba architecture consisted of 2 layers.

-Due to the varying geographical distributions of the datasets, the number of anchor points for the geographical encoding was adjusted accordingly: 50 for both the NYC and TKY datasets, and 400 for the CA dataset.

 We evaluated the recommendation performance using Top-k Normalized Discounted Cumulative Gain (NDCG@k) and Mean Reciprocal Rank (MRR).
-The value of k was set to 1, 5, and 10.
-Our method was implemented using PyTorch and executed on an NVIDIA GeForce RTX 4090 GPU.
+We report results for $k \in \{1, 5, 10\}$.
+The model is implemented in PyTorch and executed on an NVIDIA GeForce RTX 4090 GPU.